fatimabutt1899/aws-terraform/README.md

-# aws-IAM-terraform
+# aws-services-terraform
-creating creating IAM user in aws
+creating creating services and resources in aws